Hi, I’m Ngaio Anyia

 Specialising in working with Arts organisations and festivals I run various trainings in understanding differences, unconscious bias, multicultural marketing and how to create diverse workforces as well as power structures within organisations.

-I consult on a freelance basis and run trainings as part of a collective named Synergy.
+I consult on a freelance basis and run trainings as part of a collective named Insight Into Action.

 Through collaborative conversation and planning, I am available to: